RonIovine/bitBanger/README.md

 `$ g++ -I . driver.cc -o driver`

-and then run the executable 'driver' at the command line and follow the prompts
+Then run the executable 'driver' at the command line and follow the prompts